benevolent-games/nubs/readme.md

 [⚡ **live demo!** *nubs.benevolent.games*](https://nubs.benevolent.games/)

 👂 nubs listens to keyboards, mice, gamepads, etc
-📝 nubs has ui for users to edit their own key bindings
-📣 nubs emits `nub_action` events, based on inputs and user bindings
 🕹️ nubs has mobile-friendly virtual devices, like thumbsticks and buttons
+📝 nubs has a keybinds editor so users to customize their controls
+🔠 nubs has a grid-based menu system that is good for hotkeys

 👼 a project by [benevolent.games](https://benevolent.games/)
 💖 free and open source

 <br/>

-## nubs installation

-first, you have to get nubs installed onto your web page.
+## install nubs onto your html page

-choose ONE path — the easy way, or the hard way:

 - **the easy way** *(for html enthusiasts)*
   - install these scripts into your page's `<head>`